 Lack of adult-use cannabis in Germany contributes to a persistence of access challenges for average Germans.
 Given the fact that the German government has moved so greatly in recent years to embrace cannabis, the proper stance is to simply empower Germans as allies in making their interest in cannabinoids heard.

 Cannabinoid manufacturers in Germany are generally restricted to medical or research purposes.
-There are, however, major cannabinoid manufacturers that have set up operations in neighboring European countries, ensuring steady access for German clients without dependence on uninterrupted intercontinental trade.
+Major cannabinoid manufacturers in neighboring European countries ensure steady access for German clients without relying on intercontinental trade.

 Germany is a nation with a proud and complex history.
 Reluctant to appear too headstrong, German lawmakers tend to defer to EU positions.

 In approaching the German public or lawmakers regarding the issue of cannabis, this cultural distinctness may resonate strongly.
-Paired with proper respect for the nation’s impressive diplomatic acumen, forge an allegiance with the German people in their urge to return cannabis to the heart of their ancestral pharmacopeia.
+Respect Germany’s diplomatic skill and support its people’s efforts to restore cannabis to their ancestral pharmacopeia.

 In time, this disciplined and nuanced approach can’t help but develop Germany into the epicenter of the European cannabis industry that it was always fated to become.
 In the wider view, the complexities the German cannabinoid market currently faces are nothing compared to the future that is being sculpted by the industry’s visionaries.